π Wrap-up quiz 4#

 Question

-a) [0, 3]: the model using both numerical and categorical features is substantially worse than the model using only numerical features
+a) [0, 3]: the simple model is consistently worse than the model with all features

 b) [4, 6]: both models are almost equivalent

-c) [7, 10]: the model using both numerical and categorical features is substantially better than the model using only numerical features
+c) [7, 10]: the simple model is consistently better than the model with all features

 Select a single answer